 Language requirements

-Most undergraduate programmes in Austria use German as the primary language of instruction.
+Most undergraduate programmes in Austria are taught in German.
 However, postgraduate courses in fields with a strong international focus, such as media, marketing, and business, often offer English-language options.
-This makes Austria an ideal destination for international students seeking advanced degrees in these subjects.

 If you're interested in programmes taught in German, you'll likely need to demonstrate proficiency at a B2 or C1 level on the Common European Framework of Reference for Languages (CEFR).
 Fortunately, the Österreichisches Sprachdiplom Deutsch (ÖSD), Austria's official German language exam for foreigners, is widely available at test centres in over 45 countries worldwide.

-If you haven't reached the required language level yet, many universities offer intensive German courses as part of their University Preparation Programme (UPP).
+If you haven't reached the required language level, many universities offer intensive German courses as part of their University Preparation Programme (UPP).
 This allows you to improve your language skills while preparing for your academic studies in Austria.

 Comparison to UK qualifications